eZmaxinc/eZmax-SDK-go/docs/WebhookRealestateInscriptionnotauthenticatedModified.md

 SetAObjAttempt sets AObjAttempt field to given value.

-### GetObjEzmaxpartnerproduct
+### GetObjInscriptionnotauthenticated

-`func (o *WebhookRealestateInscriptionnotauthenticatedModified) GetObjEzmaxpartnerproduct() InscriptionnotauthenticatedResponse`
+`func (o *WebhookRealestateInscriptionnotauthenticatedModified) GetObjInscriptionnotauthenticated() InscriptionnotauthenticatedResponse`

-GetObjEzmaxpartnerproduct returns the ObjEzmaxpartnerproduct field if non-nil, zero value otherwise.
+GetObjInscriptionnotauthenticated returns the ObjInscriptionnotauthenticated field if non-nil, zero value otherwise.

-### GetObjEzmaxpartnerproductOk
+### GetObjInscriptionnotauthenticatedOk

-`func (o *WebhookRealestateInscriptionnotauthenticatedModified) GetObjEzmaxpartnerproductOk() (*InscriptionnotauthenticatedResponse, bool)`
+`func (o *WebhookRealestateInscriptionnotauthenticatedModified) GetObjInscriptionnotauthenticatedOk() (*InscriptionnotauthenticatedResponse, bool)`

-GetObjEzmaxpartnerproductOk returns a tuple with the ObjEzmaxpartnerproduct field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetObjInscriptionnotauthenticatedOk returns a tuple with the ObjInscriptionnotauthenticated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetObjEzmaxpartnerproduct
+### SetObjInscriptionnotauthenticated

-`func (o *WebhookRealestateInscriptionnotauthenticatedModified) SetObjEzmaxpartnerproduct(v InscriptionnotauthenticatedResponse)`
+`func (o *WebhookRealestateInscriptionnotauthenticatedModified) SetObjInscriptionnotauthenticated(v InscriptionnotauthenticatedResponse)`

-SetObjEzmaxpartnerproduct sets ObjEzmaxpartnerproduct field to given value.
+SetObjInscriptionnotauthenticated sets ObjInscriptionnotauthenticated field to given value.